jacob-sha/IEH-predictions/PA-02-Canada-Hashrate-Prosperity-EN.md

 ---

 ## 4. VRIO Strategic Assessment

+This section serves only as a structured assessment tool within the prediction archive.
+Future submission articles should select cases, narrative order, and argumentative structure independently rather than directly reusing this VRIO structure.

 The VRIO model can be used to evaluate whether a resource can form a sustained competitive advantage.
 The following assesses Canada’s key resources from the perspectives of Value, Rarity, Imitability, and Organization.